 Both have chibi art styles.
 Both are school-based slice of life, with bizarre comedic gold.
 Both mainly focus on school-girls.
 Both are happy/uplifting and sure to put a smile on your face.

-Both are about everyday life of a very likeable group of high school girls dealing with a bunch of pseudo-random and funny moments.
+Both are about everyday life of a very likeable group of high school girls dealing with their everyday life.

 Both have a very similar plot, are "slice-of-life", and share the same over-the-top randomness.